alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

-A corresponding program using (also) the C++ Core Extensions library and its string assembly:
+A corresponding program using (also) the Core Language Extensions library and its string assembly:

 <small>*examples/syntax/error-code-logging.cpp*</small>
 ~~~cpp